 The exhibition at Kunstraum Potsdam questions precisely this transition, the socio-political change seen through the mirror of the works of this artistic pair.
 Immediately and irrefutably visible is the explosion of color and vibrancy in Robert Rehfeldt’s paintings of the early 1990s.
 Whether this is perhaps a deliberate and necessary openness to more Western canons, a clear influence of Pop-Art and the language of advertising, economic boom and prosperity exacerbated by pro-American aesthetics now clearly open to the East, or a simply personal liberation from previous constraints, symbolized perhaps by the painting titled The New Person (1992), is left to interpretation and speculation, the truth most probably being a reality oscillating between the two.

-In any case, these works undoubtedly present us with a real stylistic revolution, a common fact and at the same time, a turning point that follows the mechanisms of the so-called reunification, which for many remains seen as an annihilation of the East by the West.
+In any case, these works undoubtedly present us with a real stylistic revolution.
+A turning point that follows the mechanisms of reunification, which for many remain seen as a dominant presence of the West over the East.

 Significant in this sense is how Robert Rehfeldt reworks many of his paintings from before the fall of the wall: instead of starting new canvases, he rewrites and erases existing ones with new motifs and colors.